solana-mobile/mobile-wallet-adapter/spec/spec.md

 where:

-- `signed_payloads`: the corresponding base64-encoded signed message payloads
+- `signed_message`: the corresponding base64-encoded signed message payloads

 ###### Errors
 {: .no_toc }